Module 2.3: GCP Compute Engine

 | Choosing pd-standard for databases | It is the cheapest disk type | Use pd-ssd for any workload with latency requirements; pd-standard IOPS scales with disk size |

-| Not setting shutdown scripts on Spot VMs | Assuming preemption never happens | Always implement graceful shutdown to save state and deregister from services |
+| Not setting shutdown scripts on Spot VMs | Assuming preemption never happens | Implement graceful shutdown so Spot VMs can save state and deregister from services when interrupted |

 1. Your team is running a batch processing workload that takes 30 hours to complete.
 A junior engineer suggests using Preemptible VMs to save money.
 How would you explain to them why Spot VMs are a better choice for this specific scenario?